ChronoSheets/ChronoSheets-PHP-Client/docs/Api/ReportsApi.md

 );
 $startDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The start date for the date range.
 Report data in the response is after this date
 $endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | The end date for the date range.
 Report data in the response is before this date
+$xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token
 $userIds = "userIds_example"; // string | A comma-separated list of user Ids, if you want to filter the report data to particular users.
 If you want all, send a blank string.
-$xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token

 try {
-    $result = $apiInstance->reportsProjectCostingsAdmin($startDate, $endDate, $userIds, $xChronosheetsAuth);
+    $result = $apiInstance->reportsProjectCostingsAdmin($startDate, $endDate, $xChronosheetsAuth, $userIds);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling ReportsApi->reportsProjectCostingsAdmin: ', $e->getMessage(), PHP_EOL;